2026 Guide to Superscoring on the Digital SAT and ACT

 Can you Super score between the old and new ACT?

-Fortune smiles upon us again: yes, you CAN Superscore between the previous and the revised formats of the ACT!
-According to the ACT organization, your Superscore report will consist of your highest English, Math, Reading AND Science scores across test dates (and those four sections will be averaged to make your Superscore) if you get your Superscore report BEFORE September 2025.
+Fortune smiles upon us again: yes, you CAN Superscore across the previous and the revised formats of the ACT!
+According to the ACT organization, your Superscore report will consist of your highest English, Math, Reading AND Science scores throughout your test dates (and those four sections will be averaged to make your Superscore) if you get your Superscore report BEFORE September 2025.

 Come September 2025 and beyond, the Superscore report will calculate your Superscore composite from your highest English, Math and Reading section scores ONLY.
 Science will be an entirely separate score from your composite.
 But your highest section scores themselves will be taken across test dates and across both new and old versions of the ACT.